 If it is 5cm the penalty will be even higher and you might start to notice a performance drop.

-If it is 10cm the penalty will increase even more and you will certainly see the decrease in performance in this player.
+If it is 10cm the penalty will increase even more and you will certainly see the decrease in the performance of this player.

 - Player's Talent

-All players have their training history and there you can see how many trainings that player needed for his skill to increase.
+All players have their training history where you can see how many trainings a certain player has needed for his skill to increase.

-A player’s talent decreases with age so they have one talent level until they are 18, when they turn 19 they have a different talent level until they are 21, from age 22 to age 24 their talent also decreases a level and from age 25 to age 29 when their talent is at the lowest level.
+A player’s talent decreases with age, which means that all players have one talent level until they are 19, when they turn 19 they have a different talent level until they turn 22, from the age of 22 to the age of 24 their talent also decreases a level and from the age of 25 to the age of 29 their talent is at the lowest level.

 At 30 years of age all players start to lose skills.